Switzerland 15 min

 How much is overtime pay in Switzerland?

-According to Swiss employment law, employers must compensate workers with a 25% premium on the standard pay rate.
-If preferred, employers can also compensate for overtime with time off instead of remuneration.
+Swiss employment law states employers must compensate workers with a 25% premium on the standard pay rate.
+Employers can also compensate for overtime with time off instead of remuneration if preferred.

-In general, the workweek has a limit of 40 or 50 hours, depending on the industry.
+The workweek generally has a limit of 40 or 50 hours, depending on the industry.

 What are the local labor laws in Switzerland?